Disability Documentation Guidelines Disability Documentation Overview

 - A clinical summary with diagnosis and recommendations.

 - Secondary school information, such as an Individualized Education Plan, a Comprehensive Evaluation Report, a 504 Plan, and a Summary of Performance, may be useful.
 However, this information alone may not be sufficient for determining reasonable accommodations and/or strategies for support in the post-secondary setting.

-The coordinator of disability services may request additional information after reviewing submitted documentation.
+The Assistant Director of Accessibility, Equity & Inclusion may request additional information after reviewing submitted documentation.
 In some cases, provisional accommodations may be provided while additional information is obtained.

 Point Park University